f5devcentral/nginx-one-lab/docs/README.md

     ![NGINX One in the XC Console](media/image1.png)

 3. The NGINX One welcome screen will appear.
-Click “Visit Service” to process to the NGINX One console.
+Click “Visit Service” to proceed to the NGINX One console.

     ![The NGINX One Welcome Screen](media/image2.png)